-In order to ensure safety, Tosto recommended that individuals at a lower fitness level start with an unweighted hoop and progress to a hula hoop weighing under 2 pounds as fitness, strength and coordination improves.
+While weighted hula hoops can reach up to 5 pounds in weight, Tosto recommended that individuals at a lower fitness level start with an unweighted hoop and progress to a hula hoop weighing 2 pounds and under as fitness, strength and coordination improves.

 While using a weighted hula hoop, Schillaci suggested keeping your shoulders down in order to protect your lower back, keeping your chest up to prevent the shoulders from rounding forward and keeping your ribs down, which will prevent hyperextending the lower back.